Dorothy Jewson: Legacy

 Jewson's political career was reduced after 1936, when she married Richard Tanner-Smith, a tea merchant who died in 1939.
 In 1945, she married Campbell Stephen, member of Parliament for Glasgow Camlachie, who died just two years later.

 Throughout her career Jewson was considered a firm feminist, whilst in Parliament she was considered unlikely to accept any special treatment of women MPs.
 She was willing to get involved at the ground level, at one point she stated she "nearly had the clothes torn off her back" due to suffrage activities, which endeared her to the crowds.

-In 2018, the Norfolk theatre company, "The Common Lot" put on a play All Mouth, No Trousers about "rebel women" which featured Jewson as a character, and in 2019, when it was discovered that just 25 out of 300 blue plaques in Norwich were focussed on women, the group created 8 "unofficial" blue plaques including Jewson.
+In 2018, Norfolk theatre company The Common Lot put on a play All Mouth, No Trousers about "rebel women" which featured Jewson as a character, and in 2019, when it was discovered that just 25 out of 300 blue plaques in Norwich were focussed on women, the group created 8 "unofficial" blue plaques including Jewson.